apache/flink/docs/dev/table/sqlClient.md

 {% top %}

-Long-running SQL Queries
+Detached SQL Queries
 ------------------------

-In order to define end-to-end SQL pipelines, SQL's `INSERT INTO` statement can be used for submitting long-running queries to a Flink cluster.
+In order to define end-to-end SQL pipelines, SQL's `INSERT INTO` statement can be used for submitting long-running, detached queries to a Flink cluster.
+These queries produce their results into an external system instead of the SQL Client.
+This allows for dealing with higher parallelism and larger amounts of data.
+The CLI itself does not have any control over a detached query after submission.

 {% highlight sql %}
 INSERT INTO MyTableSink SELECT * FROM MyTableSource
 {% endhighlight %}

 The table sink `MyTableSink` has to be declared in the environment file.
-See the [connection page](connect.html) for more information about supported table sinks and their configuration.
+See the [connection page](connect.html) for more information about supported external systems and their configuration.
 An example for an Apache Kafka table sink is shown below.

 {% highlight yaml %}
 tables: